-- Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class. - Ask the students to practice saying the words in a sentence.
+- Read challenging or unfamiliar words aloud, then have students read them silently and then aloud together as a class. - Ask the students to practice saying the words in a sentence.

 Distance - is the shortest distance between two points is a straight line.
 Gradient - is the steepness and direction of a line as read from left to right.